 Examples of installment loans include car loans or student loans.
 You pay them back by the end of a certain period – usually three to five years.
 However, some types of installment loans, like mortgages, get paid back over longer periods.

 When considering looking for an installment loan, there are a few things that you should consider.
 You want to make sure that you’re signing up for a loan that meets all your needs, with no surprises down the road.

 Examples of Installment Loans: The Most Common Types

 As already mentioned, student loans, mortgages, and car payments are the most common type of installment loans you can get.
 However, other common installment loans exist, like payday loans from alternative lenders.
 Installment loans are either secured or unsecured, depending on if you have collateral put in place to cover the loan.
 Mortgages and car or vehicle loans are both secured.
 This means that if you fail to meet your payment schedule, the lender will repossess your home or car.

 Unsecured loans are personal loans.
 They are not tied to a specific piece of property.
 However, if you fail to repay your loans, your credit score will suffer, and the lender will likely take you to court to get their money back.

 Advantages of Installment Loans

-This helps you shop around from different lenders.
+This helps you shop around from different online loan lenders.
 By looking at different time frames and different lending rates, you can find the cheapest installment loan possible.